-Provide our society high quality professionals with a strong education in civil engineering and /or land surveying: with rich cultural, ethical, environmental, and social sensitivities; capacity for critical thinking; and the entrepreneurial skills to solve civil infrastructure problems.
+Provide our society with high quality professionals having a strong education in civil engineering and/or land surveying; with rich cultural, ethical, environmental, and social sensitivities; capacity for critical thinking; and the entrepreneurial skills to solve civil infrastructure problems.
 Search for and disseminate new knowledge.
 Provide services to solve engineering problems as members of interdisciplinary teams.

-SLOGAN
+SLOGAN:

-$CES = (PS)^2 \rightarrow (Civil Engineers and Surveyors = People-Serving, Problem-Solvers)$
+CES=(PS) (Civil Engineers and Surveyors = People-Serving, Problem Solvers)